kirkbridgecap/vibe/TECHNICAL.md

 -   **Edge Compatible**: API routes are designed to run on Vercel's Edge/Serverless runtime.
 -   **Prisma Client Singleton**: Implemented to prevent "Too many connections" errors common in Serverless environments.
 -   **Image Optimization**: Uses Next.js Image component with restrictive hostname white-listing for optimized CDN delivery of Amazon product photos.

+---

+## 📱 UI & Responsive Design Strategy

+Vibe employs a custom "Mobile-First Rebalance" to maximize info-density and usability:

+### 1. Vertical Space Optimization
+On mobile devices (like iPhone 13/14/15 Pro), the app uses a **2:3 Card Aspect Ratio**.
+This allows the swipe deck to utilize the tall screens of modern smartphones while leaving ample breathing room for the header and footer navigation.

+### 2. Dual-Focus Layout
+Inside each card, the space is split **50/50** between the **Product Image** and the **Product Description**:
+-   **Image (Top 50%)**: Uses `object-contain` on a clean white background to make the product "pop."
+-   **Description (Bottom 50%)**: Features an overflow-aware typography system that scales font size based on title length, ensuring complex Amazon product names remain readable without being cut off.

+### 3. Visual Feedback
+Instead of text labels, high-visibility **Green Check** and **Red X** overlays provide instantaneous, non-linguistic feedback during gestures, improving the "game-like" feel of the discovery process.